nodepy/nodepy/docs/source/nodepy-pm/package-manifest.md

 #### `exclude_files`

 *Optional.* A list of patterns that match the files to exclude from the archive.
-Note that when installing packages with [ppym], it will add default exclude patterns to this list.
-The actual patterns may change with versions of ppym.
-When this document was last updated, ppym added the following patterns:
+Note that when installing packages with [nodepy-pm], it will add default exclude patterns to this list.
+The actual patterns may change with versions of nodepy-pm.
+When this document was last updated, nodepy-pm added the following patterns:

 - `.svn/*`